thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	05:07:50 PM 28 10 --> some error with following having username tamannaah.143
 -	04:50:30 PM 28 10 --> some error with following having username urvashirautela26
 -	04:48:34 PM 28 10 --> posted with username priyanka.chopra143
 -	04:48:00 PM 28 10 --> some error with posting having username urvashirautela26